Last updated on July 12th, 2020 at 09:24 am

 Just remember to try one at a time and cooked in the simplest form like steamed, poached or baked with the least flavourings.

-In times like those, I had to take a few steps back, tell myself we can’t go through life being paranoid.
-Our glass is half full not half empty.
+In times like those, I had to take a few steps back, remind myself of what doctor said.
 So unless an allergy test confirms something else, we treat everything else as non-allergic.

 To stop being paranoid is very tough, I KNOW.
 Many times it felt like I was having a nervous breakdown when I tried new foods for Corey.

 Having your baby watch everyone eating together happily is a great way to encourage food curiosity.
-I’m not suggesting adults also have to eat pureed food.
-It can be a simple dish like steamed sweet potatoes or baked cauliflowers or pumpkin.
+I’m not suggesting adults eat pureed food.
+For babies above 6 months of age, a simple dish like steamed sweet potatoes or baked cauliflowers or pumpkin will suffice.

 Conversely, it is unnerving for a toddler if she picks up your nervousness in feeding her something new.
-By having it done during a meal together helps you relax as well.
-Just remember to keep an eye on the clock so that you stay aware of any reactions that happen in the first hour.
+By introducing a new food during a family meal might help you relax as well.
+Just remember to keep an eye on the clock.
+I count 1 hour after the first ingestion and watch for any reactions.

 I know it is especially hard for parents to allergic children to enjoy mealtimes, especially when you are feeding them new foods.
-But as mentioned, children pick up on our vibes really quickly.
-They sense our nerves first, more than they care about the new food you are about to feed them.
-Their negative response to something new could sometimes be a projection of our nervousness.
+Children and even babies pick up on our vibes really quickly.
+They sense our nerves even before we place new foods in their mouths.
+Their reluctance to try something new placed in front of them could simply be from our own nervousness.
 It is our job as parents to make mealtimes and eating an enjoyable experience.
 To do so, we have to be relaxed and try to enjoy the process too.

 Parenting these days has become somewhat of a spectator sport.
 But it honestly does not have to be.
 We have to adjust our pace to suit how our babies are growing.
-Especially if they have special needs, they need time and space to grow.
-We too as parents, need time and space to learn how to parent allergic children.
+Especially if they have special needs like severe allergies or chronic eczema, they need time and space to grow.
+We too, as parents, need time and space to learn how to parent allergic children.

 My solution to counter my own fears is to revisit the above tips over and over.
 And always use the following quick questions to yourself: is your baby happy, thriving, growing well, learning well?
 If your answer is yes, then there is no need to panic but continue to work hard at introducing new foods, one at a time.